andrewpey/vtland/publish_your_mod.md

 ## Limits

-To prevent our storages to overflow, we temporaty restict how many packs you can publish.
+To prevent our storages to overflow, we temporary restict how many packs you can publish.
 The limits can be seen at [https://voxeltycoon-mods.herokuapp.com/limits?uid=`your_secret_key`](https://voxeltycoon-mods.herokuapp.com/limits?uid=your_secret_key), where secret key is the one stored in `identity.json` file.